mwat56/kaliber/README.md

 There are some `Calibre` features which are not available (yet) with `Kaliber` and not currently supported:

 * _custom columns_ defined by the respective `Calibre` user;
-* _different libraries_ of the user to switch between;
+* _different/multiple libraries_ of the user to switch between;
 * _virtual libraries_ created by the `Calibre` user;
 * _book uploads_ are not planned to be included.

-Once I figure out how they are realised by `Calibre` I expect they find their way into `Kaliber` as well (provided there's actually time to do it).
+Once I figure out how they are realised by `Calibre` I expect they find their way into `Kaliber` as well (provided I find actually time to do it).

 ## Logging

-Like almost every other web-server `Kaliber` writes all access data to a logfile (`logfile =` in the INI file and `-log` at the ommandline).
+Like almost every other web-server `Kaliber` writes all access data to a logfile (`logfile =` in the INI file and `-log` at the commandline).
 As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – the [logging facility](https://github.com/mwat56/apachelogger) _anonymises_ the requesting users by setting the host-part of the respective remote address to zero (`0`).
 This option takes care of e.g. European servers who may _not without explicit consent_ of the users store personal data; this includes IP addresses in logfiles and elsewhere (eg. statistical data gathered from logfiles).
 Since the generated logfile resembles that of the popular `Apache` server you can use all tools written for `Apache` logfiles to anylyse the access data.